Ateer History, Family Crest & Coats of Arms

 Some of the Ateer family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Ateer family to the New World and Oceana
+Migration of the Ateer family

 These settlers arrived in North America at a time when the east was burgeoning with prosperous colonies and the expanses of the west were just being opened up.
 The American War of Independence was also imminent.
 Some Scots stayed to fight for a new country, while others who remained loyal went north as United Empire Loyalists.
 The ancestors of all of them went on to rediscover their heritage in the 20th century through highland games and other patriotic Scottish events.
 The Ateer were among these contributors, for they have been located in early North American records: William MacAteer settled in Pennsylvania in 1772; Edward MacAtee settled in Philadelphia in 1864; Mark MacAtter settled in New York in 1811; James MacAttur settled in New York in 1811.